 Posted on February 26, 2019

-Alexander and Blackburn introduced the Shiloh National Military Park Boundary Adjustment and Parker’s Crossroads Battlefield Designation Act on January 16.
+Alexander and Blackburn introduced the legislation to the name the bridge on January 16.
 The legislation, which was included in the Natural Resources Management Act, passed the Senate on February 12 by a vote of 92-8.
-The House of Representatives today passed the legislation by a vote of 363 to 62, and it now heads to the president’s desk to become law.
+The House of Representatives passed the legislation today by a vote of 363 to 62, and now it heads to the president’s desk to become law.
 Alexander is a cosponsor of the Natural Resources Management Act.

 The Dean Stone Bridge is located on the newly opened section of the Foothills Parkway.
 This section of Foothills Parkway was a priority for Alexander when he was governor in the 1980s and the state Department of Transportation took the lead on a section of the parkway between Carrs Creek and Wears Valley.
 As a U.S. senator, he included $17.5 million for parkway construction in the 2005 federal highway bill.
 Since then, he worked with his colleagues in Congress to help provide the funding necessary to complete the “missing link” – a 1.65 mile segment of the new 16-mile section comprised of nine bridges – and open this section of the parkway to the public.
 The Dean Stone Bridge is one of those nine bridges.
 In 2016, the Tennessee Department of Transportation submitted a TIGER grant application for federal funds to complete this 16-mile section of the Foothills Parkway.